patanijo/jupyterdayATL_2018_template/{{cookiecutter.repo_name}}/README.md

 Set up
 ------------

-Install the virtual environment with conda and activate it:
+Install the virtual environment with conda using the included environment.yml file and activate it:

 On Windows
 ```bash